 result in a fine or worse case non-renewal of the operating permit for

-the lake to P.E.
+the lake to Duke Energy.
 The PCLA is responsible for the management of

 the water and lands around the lake.
 The NC Wildlife Commission

 is responsible for the safety, wildlife, game and fish around the

 lake.
 Property owners lease the right to use the water front